 When former deputy Matthew Peck returned home from duty on August 3, 2016, he left K-9 Bak in the vehicle for approximately 38 hours with no water, food or ventilation.
 He literally closed the car door and walked away.
 Even after everything I’ve written about this case I still cannot fathom what motivated Peck.
 I’ve read one or two media reports that said “people” had claimed that Peck had started leaving K-9 Bak in the patrol car on his days off but I’ve encountered so many discrepancies with this case that I’m not sure what’s true and what’s not except that a noble K9 (often called a #BlueDog) died an excruciating death, alone in a patrol car, when the outside temperatures hovered at 100 degrees.

 On August 5, Peck returned to his vehicle and found his K9 partner dead inside at which point he notified Undersheriff John Smith.
 It was reported that as officers approached Peck’s vehicle they could smell a decomposing animal.
 An internal investigation was launched and Peck was terminated on August 8.
 A criminal investigation however continued and on August 29 District Attorney Jason Hicks office charged Matthew Peck with one count of cruelty to an animal, a felony punishable by imprisonment for up to five years, and a fine of up to $5,000.
-Peck’s bond was set for $5,000 and his first appearance was yesterday, November 2, at the Stephens County Courthouse.
+Peck’s bond was set at $5,000 and his first appearance was yesterday, November 2, at the Stephens County Courthouse.
 Court documents state that Peck found K-9 Bak dead at approximately 10:40 a.m.
 August 5, 2016.

 In my original post on K-9 Bak, I wrote about the physiological effect heat exhaustion has on a canine so won’t repeat it other than to say the dog suffers terribly.
 I have a feeling that K-9 Bak was crated inside the patrol vehicle although I could be wrong.
 The reason I think this is twofold.
 If Peck truly had started leaving the dog in the vehicle on his days off it would be easier to clean urine and feces out of a crate as opposed to the car seat.
 Secondly, even if August 3 was the first time Peck left Bak in the vehicle, after 38 hours Peck would have opened the door to utter destruction yet none of the media reports mentioned a damaged car.
 A trapped canine will literally shred the interior of a vehicle in an attempt to escape the oppressive heat.
 As the heat rises, the trapped dog will claw, bite and/or try to chew their way out.